Visit the S.C. Beach Access Guide and zoom in or select a beach to look for swim advisory spots in that area.

 SCDES issues short-term or temporary swimming advisories during the swimming season from May 1 to October 1.
 Temporary advisories typically last one to two days.
 Long-term swimming advisories (see description below) are issued for beach water monitoring locations that have an increased possibility of high bacteria levels -- especially following rain events -- due to stormwater runoff.

-SCDES has partnered with several municipalities, counties, and other stakeholders in S.C.'s beaches to develop Check My Beach, a website that provides education about beach safety.
-This includes information on rip currents, flag safety, and water quality.
-It also links to local area beaches for more specific beach information.
-Newly this collective effort is in the Grand Strand area, but SCDES plans to expand this partnership to make Check My Beach a statewide program and add more partners along the coast.
-For further information, please see our Road Show video.
+SCDES has partnered with several municipalities, counties and other stakeholders to develop Check My Beach, a website that provides important information about beach safety.
+This includes information on rip currents, flag safety and water quality.
+It also links to local area beaches for specific beach information.
+SCDES plans to expand Check My Beach beyond the Grand Strand area and add more partners along the coast.
+For more information, please see our Check My Beach introductory video.

-If two consecutive samples from a monitoring station come back as greater than the accepted standard, a temporary advisory is issued (see footnote below for more detail*).
+If two consecutive samples from a monitoring station have results greater than the accepted standard, a temporary advisory is issued (see footnote below for more detail*).

 Follow-up sampling is performed daily, and the temporary advisory is removed when the enterococcus bacteria levels drop below the standard.

 SCDES places temporary signs at sampling points on the beach and the beach access guide found at http://gis.dhec.sc.gov/beachaccess is updated to show the temporary advisory.
 There is also a beach advisory table at the bottom of these FAQs that updates with temporary advisories.
-For beaches not yet taking part in the Check My Beach program a press release will be issued.
+For beaches not yet taking part in the Check My Beach program, a press release to local news outlets will be issued.

-Long-term swimming advisories are put in place for monitoring stations with an increased possibility of high bacteria levels -- especially following rain events -- due to stormwater runoff.
+Long-term swimming advisories are established at monitoring stations with an increased possibility of high bacteria levels -- especially following rain events -- due to stormwater runoff.

-Signs posted at these locations provide advice about swimming in the immediate area due to the potential of high bacteria levels, usually associated with rainfall events.
+Signs posted at these locations provide recommendations in the immediate area due to the potential of high bacteria levels, usually associated with rainfall events.
 The long-term advisories and signs typically are located where stormwater from pipes or swashes (small creeks) flows across the beach to the ocean.

-A long-term advisory is issued for monitoring locations where more than 10 percent of the enterococcus data collected over the past five years exceeds the recreational use standard for enterococcus.
+A long-term advisory is issued for monitoring locations where more than 10% of the data collected over the past five years exceeds the recreational use standard for enterococcus.
 The need for a long-term advisory at a monitoring location is reassessed each year.
 Temporary advisories are not posted where long-term advisories already exist.

 Long-term advisories began in Myrtle Beach in 2007 and in Surfside Beach and Horry County in 2008.